Causal structure in spin-foams: Causality on the dual skeleton

 To work algebraically with the causal structure, it will soon appear convenient to express the orientation of the edges as follows.
 Given a vertex $v$, we define the orientation of an edge\footnote{We denote indifferently $e \in v$ or $v \in e$ when the vertex $v$ is an endpoint of the edge $e$.} $e \in v$ with respect to $v$ as

 This convention is similar to the earlier choice in equation \eqref{eq:def_omega} to call $\omega=1$ the future.
-We define a \textit{causal structure on the 1-skeleton} as an assignement of an orientation $\varepsilon_v(e)$ to each pair $(v,e)$ such that $e\in v$, under the constraint
+We define a \textit{causal structure on the 1-skeleton} as an assignment of an orientation $\varepsilon_v(e)$ to each pair $(v,e)$ such that $e\in v$, under the constraint\footnote{In equation \eqref{eq:edge_orientation}, a global convention was chosen to attribute a numerical value to `incoming' and `outgoing'.
+This convention can be made local by introducing at each vertex $v$ a variable $\mu_v \in \{-1,1\}$, and defining instead